-Information held on our customers’ employees include both personal and sensitive data including name, date of birth, address, limited employment data and information regarding their health and for certain roles, immunity status.
+Information held on our customers’ employees include both personal and sensitive data including name, date of birth, address, limited employment data and information regarding their health/medical conditions and for certain roles, immunity status.
 This information has been supplied to the OH Service by the customer, employee themselves or their GP/Specialist directly.
-It will only ever be used for the purposes of providing occupational health services and will not be shared with any third parties for any other activity.
+It will only ever be used for the purposes of providing occupational health services and will not be shared with any third parties for any other activity, such as marketing.

-The OH Service processes and manages the data of our customers and their employees for the purposes of occupational medicine, assessing the work capacity and capability of employees, medical diagnosis and the management of their cases.
+The OH Service processes and manages the data of our customers and their employees for the purposes of occupational medicine, assessing the work capacity and capability of employees, medical diagnosis and the management of their cases and for legitimate interests.

 Our commitment to you with regard to your data:

 Individuals may request copies of their occupational health records or parts thereof, at any time.
 These requests are known as subject access requests (SARs).
 An individual may also request that a copy of their occupational health records is sent to a third party, such as a solicitor.

 If an individual wants access to their occupational health records, the request must be made in writing to ensure that we provide you with the correct data and do not share any incorrect information with an individual.
 The letter or e mail must include:

 It should also contain a signature, if in letter form.
 If we receive the request by e mail, we may make an additional security check to ensure you are who you say you are.
 This is designed to protect your information.